DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 As his arm was fixed with a bandage, he was unable to move it.

-But then Rinne was clinging to Kai with such arm, not leaving his side.
+But then Rinne was clinging to Kai with such an arm, not leaving his side.
-Of course he appreciated her [I'm going to protect you] sentiment, but each time Rinne would put in some strength, Kai would feel impact through the whole arm up to the shoulder, making his wound to ache and becoming source of his worry.
+Of course he appreciated her [I'm going to protect you] sentiment, but each time Rinne put in some strength, Kai would feel impact through the whole arm up to the shoulder, making his wound ache and becoming the source of his worry.

 "Hey, Saki.
 How long should we go?"

 "Mmm, some more time I guess?
-But well even I've gotten tired of riding the car."
+But well, even I've gotten tired of riding the car."

-They've been on the road three days and three nights.
+They've been on the road for three days and three nights.
-By now Kai's party traversed several hundred kilometers.
+By now Kai's party had traversed several hundred kilometers.
-Consisting of 30 military cars, closely following each other, their party was starting to run out of both provisions and battery powers.
+Consisting of 30 military cars closely following each other, their party was starting to run out of both provisions and battery power.

 _TL note:_ Interestingly author always mentions batteries, but never oil, like cars don't need it there.

-"Seems it is going to take a bit more to reach the human city...
+"Seems like it's going to take a bit more time to reach the human city...
-But this map is like ten years old, so I'm not sure how reliable it is."
+But this map is like ten years old, so I'm not sure about its reliability."

-Saki was continuously starting at the map of the continent.
+Saki was continuing to stare at the map of the contintent.
 _TL Note:_ Re-phrased `サキが睨めっこを続ける相手は大陸地図。` as I'm not sure if you can say something like that in english

 "Hey, isn't that the thing?"

 Rinne, who was looking out of the window, pointed straight ahead at the horizon.

-"There is town of humans."
+"The town of humans."

 "Hm?
-Where it is, Rinne?
+Where is it, Rinne?
 I cannot see anything there.
 Wait, wait, where are binoculars...
 Ah, it is really there!
 Looks like some sort of abandoned building...